 As much as you want to devour that candy right away, wait until all hands are washed and consider wiping down candy wrappers before opening.

-When possible, attend only outdoor Halloween parties and events.
+When possible, attend only outdoor Halloween parties and events and have fun.
 We have several planned for Marshall residents and visitors.

-Here are some fun things to do safely and securely in Marshall, Illinois:
+Here are some fun Halloween things to do safely and securely in Marshall, Illinois:

 Head out to the Ewing Garden Barn